 Romney sheep have black feet and faces and a fleece that is usually silver or black.
 But they can also be pure white, shades of ivory, off-white colorations, and tan and brown color variations.
 The coloring depends on genetics and outcrossing.
 Lambs born to white parents can either be white or black and start developing their adult coloring by the time they are weaned.

 Painted Desert Sheep

-However, in recent years a variety of ranches in the United States have turned their focus on meat production within the breed.
-Painted Desert Sheep offer an exotic meat flavor without the gameyness and stringy texture of wild species such as pure Mouflon.
+However, in recent years, various ranches in the United States have focused on meat production within the breed.
+Painted Desert Sheep offers an exotic meat flavor without the gameness and stringy texture of wild species such as pure Mouflon.

-Additionally, many ranchers are finding the Painted Desert Sheep to be extremely low maintenance when it comes to both grazing and lambing.
-Found in a variety of black and white coat patterns with a large white blaze on their face, Painted Desert Sheep are attractive to hobbyists as well as to individuals looking for ornamental or exhibition breeds.
+Additionally, many ranchers find the Painted Desert Sheep to be extremely low maintenance when it comes to grazing and lambing.
+Painted Desert Sheep are attractive to hobbyists as well as to individuals looking for ornamental or exhibition breeds.

 Being a hair sheep, this breed does not require annual shearing.
 Instead, they will naturally shed the undercoat during the summer months.
 On average, adult ewes of this breed can reach 120 pounds (54kg), and rams can reach or exceed 200 pounds (90kg) in weight.

-For farms wanting a few sheep to produce fiber for hand spinning and home-based textiles, white wool is much easier to clean and dye.
+White wool is much easier to clean and dye for farms wanting a few sheep to produce fiber for hand spinning and home-based textiles.
 Additionally, solid white sheep may do better than other colors in sweltering climates because their white coat will reflect most of the heat.